frankelavsky/situated_objects/README.md

 ## Situated objects

 This is student project, so really not worth looking at.
 But that being said, if you care to check it out: this is a browser extension (so you'll need to download it/clone it) and then go into google chrome's extensions (chrome://extensions), enable dev mode, and then "load unpacked" extension.
 Head over to wikipedia to try it out.
 Fair warning: it really only works with lemons, large orange balls, a roll of electrical tape, a small fake potted plant, and a large red clip (for closing bags of potato chips or cereal).
+You'll need at least one of these items and pretty ideal camera conditions for this to work at all.

 I'll eventually get a blog post written up for this, so the demo video and images will be much more explanatory.